 Solar Photovoltaic (PV) Frequently Asked Questions (FAQ)

 The City of Calgary has also published a solar potential map so click on this link to see if your roof has good solar potential.
 If your roof is yellow and you want to lower your electricity bill, email or call us for a free solar PV estimate.
-There is an Alberta solar PV rebate program that offers up to 35% off on complete solar PV systems for both residential and commercial.
-Click here to see the details.
 Contact Us if you want a free solar electric PV assessment for your house or business.

-The above picture shows the 30 kW solar array on top of the Hiilhurst Sunnyside Community Association in Calgary and you can click on this link to see the electricity that this array is generating.
-Below are a couple of pictures of Ventures Green solar PV installs in Calgary.
+The above picture shows the 30 kW solar array on top of the Hiilhurst Sunnyside Community Association in Calgary that we supported and below are a couple of pictures of Ventures Green solar PV installs in Calgary.

 Have you heard of Floating Solar before?
 A World Bank report in October 2018 "revealed that there is currently 1.1 gigawatt (GW) worth of floating solar around the globe and that the market could potentially support up to 400 GW".
-Places like China, Japan, Australia, Europe and the US are leading the way on this.
-We are hoping to be the first company to bring this type of solar PV solution to Canada!
+Places like China, Japan, Australia, Europe and the US are leading the way on this but these systems make sense for Alberta oil sands tailings ponds as well.